Sachem Capital Reports Record 2022 Annual Revenue of $52.3 Million and Net Income Attributable to Common Shareholders of $17.2 Million or $0.46 per Share

-/EIN News/ -- BRANFORD, Conn., March 30, 2023 (GLOBE NEWSWIRE) -- Sachem Capital Corp.
-(NYSE American: SACH) announced its financial results for the year ended December 31, 2022.
+BRANFORD, Conn., March 30, 2023 (GLOBE NEWSWIRE) -- Sachem Capital Corp.
+SACH announced its financial results for the year ended December 31, 2022.
 The company will host a conference call on Friday, March 31, 2023 at 8:00 a.m.
 Eastern Time to discuss in greater detail its financial and operating results for 2022.

 John Villano, CPA, the company's Chief Executive Officer, stated: "2022 was another record year for our company with revenue of $52.3 million and net income attributable to common shareholders of $17.2 million.
 Earnings per share was $0.46 per share compared to $0.44 for the prior year.
 Further we achieved approximately $20.2 million of non-GAAP adjusted earnings or $0.53 per share in earnings, reflecting the strength of our business and specifically our loan portfolio in a very challenging interest rate environment.
 We fully understand the effects of rapid interest rate increases on our business and, more importantly, our borrowers and will continue to take appropriate measures to further reduce risk and insulate our loan portfolio, including additional enhancements to our underwriting process and limiting the term of new loans.